Native to parts of South America, quinoa forms a staple part of many traditional Andean diets amongst indigenous peoples.

 Though more research is needed before judgement can be passed on the efficacy of a gluten free diet for people who do not suffer from Celiac disease, many people report experiencing positive results from adopting one.

 However, it can be hard to take in a full range of essential nutrients on a gluten free diet.
-Iron, calcium, thiamine, niacin, folate, dietary fibre and riboflavin will often be found lacking.
-However, quinoa is both gluten free and nutritionally dense, giving plentiful supplies of protein, iron, calcium and fibre.
+Iron, calcium, thiamine, niacin, folate, dietary fiber and riboflavin will often be found lacking.
+However, quinoa is both gluten free and nutritionally dense, giving plentiful supplies of protein, iron, calcium and fiber.